mysticcoders/www/_posts/2009-10-06-enums-internationalization-with-wicket.markdown

 }
 </pre>
 The related ChoiceRenderer will generate the
-<option> tags using the Enum's name as an identifier, and its internationalized value as a label :\n
+<option> tags using the Enum's name as an identifier, and its internationalized value as a label :

 <pre lang="java" colla="+">
 public class EnumChoiceRenderer<t extends Enum<t>> implements IChoiceRenderer<t> {